LonamiWebs/Telethon/readthedocs/misc/v2-migration-guide.rst

 * Line breaks behave properly now.
 For a single-line break, end your line with ``\\``.
 * Inline links should no longer behave in a strange manner.
 * Pre-blocks can now have a language.
 Official clients don't syntax highlight code yet, though.

+Furthermore, the parse mode is no longer client-dependant.
+It is now configured through ``Message``.

 // TODO provide a way to get back the old behaviour?